hack-rice/hack-rice-website/README.md

 We infer that adding an event is adding an object to an array corresponding to each day of the hackathon.

 Now, let's say we want to push this change to production.
-Note that this project is configured to be hosted on Github Pages, and thus the script `next deploy` in `package.json` will need to be modified to your mode of deployment.
+Note that this project is configured to be hosted on Github Pages, and thus the script `deploy` in `package.json` will need to be modified to your mode of deployment.
 Run the following command:

 ```
-$ next deploy
+$ npm run-script deploy
 ```

 This will: